odysian/aws-terraform-infrastructure/README.md

         - Expose RDS identifiers/endpoints for other modules
         - Use user_data from within a module -> Changed \${path.module} to \${path.root}
 - **Dependencies:**
-    - Gained better understanding of how modules rely on eachother
+    - Gained better understanding of how modules rely on each other
         - Compute depends on Database only through its variables
         - Monitoring depends on the other modules outputs